retry51776/notes/psychology/experience.md

 > There isn't a scientific way to predict solution for complex problem in future`past result isn't prove`.
 > We assume investor willing to put their money on the line in aggregate result in good prediction.

-> If complexiity in sytem makes changes difficult, and there is no way around it(IMO).
+> If complexity in system makes changes difficult, and there is no way around it(IMO).
 Then this explain why life has dead.
 > That's why I always value simplicity in system.

 ## Drive to the future